These steps will help you take good care of your child’s teeth.

 When you shop for toothpaste, read the label to be sure it has fluoride in it.

 What about cost?

-Fluoride treatment for kids who don’t have fluoride in their water is covered under the Affordable Care Act, the health care reform law passed in 2010.
-Depending on your insurance plan, your child may be able to get fluoride treatment at no cost to you.
+Fluoride supplements for kids who don’t have fluoride in their water are covered under the Affordable Care Act, the health care reform law passed in 2010.
+Depending on your insurance plan, your child may be able to get fluoride supplements at no cost to you.